 The two men had both worked at Princess Alice camp on Georgian Bay, where Percy’s Newfoundland boatbuilding skills had been well used to keep the fleet of wooden boats in shape.
 They must have discussed how one of the jolly boats would make an ideal tender for the Commander’s small cruiser, the Blackduck, on Georgian Bay.
 Soon the derelict was hauled off the burn pile and into Percy’s shop.
 An agreement was made that he would rebuild her, then ship her by train to Georgian Bay.

 The following summer the Commander learned the boat had been delivered to Honey Harbour and we went to pick her up.
-And wasn’t she a neat a neat little tender!
+And wasn’t she a neat little tender!
 Ten feet long by about three wide.
 Black hull to match the Blackduck.
 Navy gray interior.
 One-inch hemp rope bumper over varnished oak gunwales.
 Heavy duty oarlocks and a pair of varnished spruce oars with black tips.

 Her first trip on the Bay, however, was less than perfect.
 Lap-strake planked wooden boats don’t soak up like smooth carvel hulls, and this one hadn’t got wet in well over a year.
 Her leaks almost spurted straight up on the tow to the island, and numerous pauses for bailing were required.
 Also, the curved shape of her bottom made the little boat stand on her stern with her bow high in the air when towed at any speed.